oconnor663/jacko.io/posts/async_intro.md

 [advice]: https://youtu.be/HgtRAbE1nBM?t=3913

 Let's get started by doing more than one thing at a time with threads.
-This will go smoothly at first, but then we'll run into trouble.
+This will go smoothly at first, but we'll run into trouble as the number of threads grows.

 ## Threads